Medication-Assisted Treatment (MAT), is the use of medications combined with therapy and counseling for the treatment of substance-use disorders.

 While not appropriate for all substance use disorders, there are currently three FDA-approved medications to treat opioid and alcohol addiction.

-Methadone: Methadone is an opioid antagonist, and used to treat serious withdrawal symptoms for those suffering from heroin or opiate addiction.
-Methadone must be prescribed in a highly-structured treatment setting on a set schedule such as a clinic due to the reason that it produces similar effects to other opioids.
+Methadone is an opioid antagonist, and used to treat serious withdrawal symptoms for those suffering from heroin or opiate addiction.
+Methadone must be prescribed in a highly-structured treatment setting on a set schedule such as a clinic due to the fact that it produces similar effects to other opioids.

 Oftentimes withdrawal symptoms create a perpetuating cycle of cravings, making it harder to break free from the physical and mental aspect of addiction.
 Paired with therapy and counseling, Vivitrol treatment can increase the odds of a patient completing treatment and reaching sustainable recovery.
 As an antagonist to help remove the physical temptation to use alcohol or opioids, those under Vivitrol treatment no longer feel the euphoric effects of alcohol or opiates when consuming the substance.